gorgarp/TwitchTranslate/README.md

 In short, if you speak X and want to understand a stream where the streamer speaks Y, this will do that.

+If you like this repo, hit the star, help others find it!

 ## Table of Contents
 - [Features](#features)
 - [Requirements](#requirements)